 This green tea and avocado smoothie has not one but four kinds of green goodness: avocado, spinach, green tea, and spirulina.
 Start your morning a healthy glass of creamy green goodness.
 Plus it is both anti-aging and detoxing.
 How can you beat that?
 Blend one up and find out.

-Creamy Vibrant Green Tea and Avocado Smoothie
+Creamy Green Tea and Avocado Smoothie

-I’ve been drinking smoothies daily for the better part of 20 years so I am continually creating new combinations and flavors.
-Green smoothies have become our favorite.
+I've been drinking smoothies daily for the better part of 20 years so I am continually creating new combinations and flavors.
+Green smoothies have become a favorite.
 Green is good, green is healthy, and green is necessary in our diets, so why not get green going at breakfast?